Final Season of ‘Orange Is the New Black’ Proves a Big Hit in France

-Now in final season 7, Netflix’s landmark prison drama “Orange Is The New Black” is almost as big a hit in France as it is in the U.S.
+Now in its seventh and final season, Netflix’s landmark prison drama “Orange Is The New Black” is almost as big a hit in France as it is in the U.S., according to data-analysis firm Parrot Analytics.

 Parrot Analytics measures the demand from a blend of data points, including video-streaming consumption and social media.
-According to the institute’s data, the new season of “Orange Is The New Black” got 14.44 demand expressions per capita in France on its release date on July 26, behind only the UK’s 14.72 and the US’s 17.82.
-France therefore pulled in 81% of the demand of the show’s home market, a 30% increase compared with season 6 last year.
+According to its data, the new season of “Orange Is the New Black” got 14.44 demand expressions per capita in France on its release date on July 26, behind only the U.K.’s 14.72 and the U.S.’ 17.82.
+France therefore pulled in 81% of the level of demand seen in the show’s home market, a 30% increase compared with Season 6 last year.

-Ahead of its launch, the popular series was already trending highly in France where it turned out to be the 6th most in-demand series in the country, behind “Stranger Things,” “La Casa de Papel,” “The Handmaid’s Tale,” “Lucifer” and “Black Mirror,” according to Parrot Analytics.
-French demand for “Orange Is the New Black” was up 26% percent in the lead up to the new season compared to the previous one.
+Ahead of its launch, the series was already trending highly in France, where it turned out to be the sixth most in-demand series in the country, behind “Stranger Things,” “La Casa de Papel,” “The Handmaid’s Tale,” “Lucifer” and “Black Mirror,” according to Parrot Analytics.
+French demand for “Orange Is the New Black” was up 26% in the lead-up to the new season compared to the previous one.

 “‘Orange Is the New Black’ continues to perform well in France.
 In the lead-up to this latest season release we are seeing the growth of audience demand in France for this Netflix Original outstrip even that observed in the United States,” said Samuel Stadler, VP of Marketing at Parrot Analytics.